CalciferZh/minimal-hand/README.md

 On the other hand, it should not be difficult to implement the training part.
 Feel free to open an issue for any encountered problems.

+[Here](https://github.com/MengHao666/Minimal-Hand-pytorch) is a pytorch version implemented by @MengHao666.
+I didn't personally check it but I believe it worth trying.
+Many thanks to @MengHao666!

 ## Usage

 ### Install dependencies